 ON THIS PAGE: You will learn about the different types of treatments doctors use for people with breast cancer.
 Use the menu to see other pages.

-In cancer care, doctors specializing in different areas of cancer treatment—such as surgery, radiation oncology, and medical oncology—work together to create a patient’s overall treatment plan that combines different types of treatments.
+In cancer care, doctors specializing in different areas of cancer treatment work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
-Cancer care teams include a variety of other health care professionals, such as physician assistants, oncology nurses, social workers, pharmacists, counselors, nutritionists, and others.
-For people older than 65, a geriatric oncologist or geriatrician may also be involved in care.
-Ask the doctor in charge of your treatment which health care professionals will be part of your treatment team and what they do.
-This can change over time as your health care needs change.
+Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, genetic counselors, dietitians, and others.

-The biology and behavior of breast cancer affects the treatment plan.
-Some tumors are smaller but grow quickly, while others are larger and grow slowly.
+The biology and behavior of a breast cancer affects the treatment plan.
+Some tumors are small but grow fast, while others are large and grow slowly.
 Treatment options and recommendations are very personalized and depend on several factors, including:

 The tumor’s subtype, including hormone receptor status (ER, PR) and HER2 status (see Introduction)

-Genomic markers, such as Oncotype DX™ and MammaPrint™ (if appropriate) (See Diagnosis)
+Genomic markers, such as Oncotype DX™ or Mammaprint™ (see Diagnosis)

 The presence of known mutations in inherited breast cancer genes, such as BRCA1 or BRCA2

-Even though the breast cancer care team will specifically tailor the treatment for each patient and the breast cancer, there are some general steps for treating early-stage and locally advanced breast cancer.
+Even though the breast cancer care team will specifically tailor the treatment for each patient and the breast cancer, there are some general steps for treating breast cancer.

-For both DCIS and early-stage invasive breast cancer, doctors generally recommend surgery to remove the tumor.
-To make sure that the entire tumor is removed, the surgeon will also remove a small area of healthy tissue around the tumor, called a margin.
-Although the goal of surgery is to remove all of the visible cancer, microscopic cells can be left behind, either in the breast or elsewhere.
+For both ductal carcinoma in situ (DCIS) and stage 1 invasive breast cancer, doctors generally recommend surgery to remove the tumor as the first treatment.
+To make sure that the entire tumor is removed, the surgeon will also remove a small area of healthy tissue around the tumor.
+Although the goal of surgery is to remove all of the visible cancer, microscopic cells can remain after surgery, either in the breast or elsewhere.
 In some situations, this means that another surgery could be needed to remove remaining cancer cells.

-For larger cancers, or those that are growing more quickly, doctors may recommend systemic treatment with chemotherapy or hormonal therapy before surgery, called neoadjuvant therapy.
+For larger cancers, or smaller cancers that are growing more quickly, doctors may recommend systemic treatment with chemotherapy or hormonal therapy before surgery, called neoadjuvant or preoperative therapy.
 There may be several benefits to having other treatments before surgery:

-You may also be able to try a new treatment through a clinical trial.
+You may be able to try a new treatment through a clinical trial

-After surgery, the next step in managing early-stage breast cancer is to lower the risk of recurrence and to get rid of any remaining cancer cells.
-These cancer cells are undetectable but are believed to be responsible for a cancer recurrence as they can grow over time.
-Treatment given after surgery is called adjuvant therapy.
-Adjuvant therapies may include radiation therapy, chemotherapy, targeted therapy, and/or hormonal therapy (see below for more information on each of these treatments).
+After surgery, the next step in managing early-stage breast cancer is to lower the risk of recurrence and to get rid of any remaining cancer cells in the breast or elsewhere in the body.
+If present, these cancer cells are undetectable but are believed to be responsible for both local and distant recurrence of cancer.

-Whether adjuvant therapy is needed depends on the chance that any cancer cells remain in the breast or the body and the chance that a specific treatment will work to treat the cancer.
-Although adjuvant therapy lowers the risk of recurrence, it does not completely get rid of the risk.
+Whether adjuvant therapy is needed depends on how likely it is that any cancer cells could still be in the breast or body and how well a specific treatment is likely to work to treat the cancer.
+The choice of adjuvant therapy depends on the cancer’s stage, features, and a patient’s health and preferences.
+Although adjuvant therapy lowers the risk of recurrence, there will still be some risk of recurrence.

 Along with staging, other tools can help estimate prognosis and help you and your doctor make decisions about adjuvant therapy.
-This includes tests that can predict the risk of recurrence by testing your tumor tissue (such as Oncotype Dx™ or MammaPrint™; see Diagnosis).
-Such tests may also help your doctor better understand the risks from the cancer and whether chemotherapy will help reduce those risks.
+There are also tests that can predict the risk of recurrence for your specific tumor by testing the tumor tissue (see Diagnosis).
+These may also be used to better understand the risks from the cancer and whether chemotherapy will help reduce those risks.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
-Surgery is also used to examine the nearby axillary lymph nodes, which are under the arm.
+Surgery is also used to examine the nearby underarm or axillary lymph nodes.
 A surgical oncologist is a doctor who specializes in treating cancer with surgery.
-Learn more about the basics of cancer surgery.

 Lymph node removal and analysis

-- Axillary lymph node dissection.
+Axillary lymph node dissection.
 In an axillary lymph node dissection, the surgeon removes many lymph nodes from under the arm.
 These are then examined for cancer cells by a pathologist.
 The actual number of lymph nodes removed varies from person to person.
-An axillary lymph node dissection may not be needed for all women with early-stage breast cancer with small amounts of cancer in the sentinel lymph nodes.
-Women having a lumpectomy and radiation therapy who have a smaller tumor and no more than 2 sentinel lymph nodes with cancer may avoid a full axillary lymph node dissection.
+An axillary lymph node dissection may not be needed all the time with early-stage male breast cancer with small amounts of cancer in the sentinel lymph nodes.
+If the patient is having a lumpectomy and radiation therapy who have a smaller tumor (less than 5 cm) and no more than 2 sentinel lymph nodes with cancer may avoid a full axillary lymph node dissection.
 This helps reduce the risk of side effects and does not decrease survival.
-If cancer is found in the sentinel lymph node, whether more surgery is needed to remove more lymph nodes depends on the specific situation.
+If cancer is found in the sentinel lymph node, whether additional surgery is needed to remove more lymph nodes depends on the specific situation.